Autistic Peer Leadership Group

 "What???" some readers may ask.
 How can a bunch of people who have trouble with ordinary social skills learn leadership skills?

-Just as some of us may find academic skills easier to learn than social skills, many of us may also find some social skills easier to learn than others, and what's relatively easy or difficult for us may differ from what's relatively easy or difficult for most NT's.
+Just as some of us may find academic skills easier to learn than social skills, many of us may also find some social skills easier to learn than others.
+And, within the social realm too, what's relatively easy or difficult for us may differ from what's relatively easy or difficult for most NT's.
 (Again see autistic-friendly social skills.)
-In particular, some of us may find it easier to lead a group than to participate in groups led by others.
+Some of us may even find it easier to lead a group than to participate in groups led by others.
 (Some of us may, for example, find it easier to focus our attention on a group when we are leading it than when we are not leading it.)

 That's not the case for all of us, of course.
 But, even so, attempting to develop leadership skills can be a good way to help us improve our social skills more generally.